Skip to content

 Communication and autism needs (C and A) - special schools and specialist resource provision (SRP)

-We have planned the delivery of 2 new special schools for children with communication and autism needs and the development of a countywide pattern of specialist resource provision attached to mainstream schools which will form part of our graduated response for children with communication and autism needs (C and A).
+We are delivering 2 new special schools for children with communication and autism needs and the development of a countywide pattern of specialist resource provision attached to mainstream schools which will form part of our graduated response for children with communication and autism needs (C and A).

 The graduated response will be a clear offer for children with communication and autism needs and will be supported through a range of suitable and appropriate provision in the county including: